BU-ISCIII/nextflow-scif/README.md

      ....
 ```

-Also SCIF will provide a separate variable environment for each app (even we are going to mess it a little bit in order to get nextflow functioning), and some cool ENV variables $SCIF_APP(BIN|ENV|...) that seem promising for a lot of functionality.
+Also SCIF will provide a separate variable environment for each app (we are going to mess it a little bit in order to get nextflow functioning), and some cool ENV variables $SCIF_APP(BIN|ENV|...) that seem promising for a lot of options.
 You can read more on [Singularity docs](https://www.sylabs.io/guides/2.5.1/user-guide/reproducible_scif_apps.html) and [SCIF docs](https://sci-f.github.io/).

 ### The Docker Recipe
 [Dockerfile](Dockerfile) is the recipe for building our container.
 You will also notice the installation is simple - we start with a container base that was equivalently used by the creator of the pipeline with system / host dependencies.
-In this case, I have used a base docker container of centos 7, this is because we use this SO in our lab and our HPC, and it is useful for me to have homogeneous installation recipes in both containers, my workstation and HPC (at least for now that we are figuring all this stuff out).
+In this case, we have used a base docker container of centos 7, this is because we use this SO in our lab and our HPC, and it is useful for me to have homogeneous installation recipes in both containers, my workstation and HPC (at least for now that we are figuring all this stuff out).

 Then simply install the SCIF recipe to it.
 That comes down to these three commands: